Skip to Content

 Thanks to its shady back porch, Chatham Cookware Cafe is our favorite for reading the morning paper over an iced coffee (when the kids cooperate).
 It’s the place for grab-and-go breakfasts including egg sandwiches, bagels, buttery Kouigan Amann and and sweet, gooey Chatham buns.

-waffles at the wee packet
+Waffles at the wee packet

 In Harwichport, Capeside Kitchen servies up french toast, pancakes or waffles with your choice or berries or even apple pie filling.
 There’s an extensive egg menu for folks who like breakfast on the savory side.
 Dine between 7:00 and 8:00 AM on weekdays and breakfast entrees are $5, a deal worth waking up for.

-lobster adds to the eggs benedict at the dennis port breakfast spot
+Lobster adds to the eggs benedict at the dennis port breakfast spot

 In Dennis Port, the Wee Packet (top) is another good bet for from-scratch breakfasts including a “full Irish” if you want it.
 Or make your eggs benedict more indulgent with chunks of lobster (above).
 Kids go for waffles with fruit and whipped cream (above), but sharing is a good idea with these.